ibm-cloud-docs/solution-tutorials/extended-app-security.md

 * to log all kind of events, regularly analyze logs and keep them for audits or incident forensics,
 * to organize devops activities and the related teams with more fine-grained privileges
 * and much more.

+To ass your application and its resources, consider the [{{site.data.keyword.compliance_full}}](https://www.ibm.com/cloud/security-and-compliance-center).
+It allows to govern resource configurations.
+You can set up and manage security and compliance controls.
+Checks can be automated.
+Results are directly compared against defined controls, can be exported and integrated into a customized dashboard.
+Read how to [getting started with {{site.data.keyword.compliance_short}}](https://{DomainName}/docs/security-compliance?topic=security-compliance-getting-started) for the first steps.

 ## Isolate runtime environments, networks traffic and data
 {: #extended-app-security-isolate_environments}